lecoultre/resume/README.md

 ### Client segmentation in wealth management

-Developed a client segmentation approach using **SPSS** to classify clients in segments using k-means clustering.
+Developed a client segmentation approach to classify clients into segments using Principle Components Analysis and k-means clustering.

 ### La nouvelle économie a besoin de nouveaux indicateurs